semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 - At least one test where the rule detects a finding.
 This is called a true positive finding.
 - At least one test where the rule does **not** detect a finding.
 This is called a true negative finding.

 Test file names must match the rule file name, except for the file extension.
-For example, if the rule is in `my-rule.yaml`, name the test `my-rule.js`.
-(You can use any valid extension for the target language.)
+For example, if the rule is in `my-rule.yaml`, the test file name must be `my-rule.js`.
+Use any valid extension for the target language.

 :::info Requirements of test files
-- In the test file, include examples that clearly mark:
+- In the test file, include examples that mark:
     - What is expected to be a finding.
-    - What is clearly not a finding.
+    - What is not a finding.
 - The test file name must match the rule file name, except for the file extension.
 :::